speedruncomorg/api/README.md

 ## Implementations

 *The following implementations are not part of the official API.
 For any bugs etc. please contact their respective creators.*

 * [SpeedrunComSharp](https://github.com/LiveSplit/SpeedrunComSharp) - A .NET Library that can be used to interact with the speedrun.com API.

+## Content License

+As with the [main website](http://www.speedrun.com), all original content provided through the API is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+Images and videos are copyright of their respective owners.

+If this doesn't work for you, [contact us](http://www.speedrun.com/about) and we can find a solution.